0xFableOrg/xchain/pages/direction.md

 should probably say something of relaying messages, paying gas costs, replaying failed mesages, and probably more things that I am not thinking of right now.

-The goal there is to design this model in such a way that it is able to support existing external bridges (ideally, most/all of them) but is able to be seamlessly upgraded to an internal and/or trust-minimized bridge model whenever that becomes available.
+The goal there is to design this model in such a way that it is able to support existing third-party bridges (ideally, most/all of them) but is able to be seamlessly upgraded to an native and/or trust-minimized bridge model whenever that becomes available.
 The same model would also enable switching bridge providers if required.